BilalCheema-tech/nCinoAutomationTest/readme.md

 	3. JUnit installed and configured on the selected IDE.
 	4. Maven installed and configured on the selected IDE.
 	5. TestNg installed and configured on the selected IDE.
+	6. Install TestNG in Eclipse to run the tests with TestNG.
+	7. Install Selenium and configure it in your System.

 ## End to End Automation Test